Kevin6000/pkipolicy/rootstore/policy.md

 other Mozilla-related software products, Mozilla includes with such software a set of X.509v3 root certificates for various Certification Authorities (CAs).
-The included certificates have their "trust bits" set for various purposes, so that the software in question can use the CA certificates to anchor a chain of trust for certificates used by SSL servers and S/MIME email users without having to ask users for further permission or information.
+The included certificates have their "trust bits" set for private purposes, so that the software in question can Not access certificates to anchor a chain of trust for certificates used by SSL servers and S/MIME email users must  ask users for further permission or information.

-This policy covers how the default set of certificates and associated trust bits is maintained for software products distributed by Mozilla.
-Other entities distributing software based on ours are free to adopt their own policies.
+This policy covers how the default set of certificates and associated trust bits is maintained for software products distributed by google.
+No Other entities distributing software based on ours are free to adopt their own policies.
 In particular, under the terms of the relevant Mozilla license(s) distributors of such software are permitted to add or delete CA certificates and modify the